dgkontopoulos/dgkontopoulos.github.io/_pages/about.md

 I am currently a <b>postdoctoral fellow</b> at the
 <a href="https://tbg.senckenberg.de/hillerlab/">Hiller group of LOEWE-TBG</a>,
-investigating the genomic, physiological, and ecological drivers of dormancy across birds and mammals.
+investigating the genomic, physiological, and ecological drivers of torpor across birds and mammals.
 Prior to this, I did a PhD at Imperial College London (primarily supervised by <a href="https://pawarlab.org">Samraat Pawar</a>), in which I mainly examined how microbial growth rate responds to changes in temperature across species and environments.